 Network monitoring of all hosts in your environment is enabled by default.
-You can however disable and re-enable monitoring of individual hosts by going to Settings > Monitoring overview > Hosts.
+You can however disable and re-enable monitoring of individual hosts by going to Settings > Monitoring > Monitoring overview > Hosts.
 Select next to the host you want to configure and turn on Monitor this host switch.

 Analyzing network health

 To monitor your network health, you can create a custom dashboard and add the Network status.

 Select the Network status tile to go to your Host networking page.

 The Environment detail section of the Host networking page consists of three tabs: Hosts, Interfaces, and Processes.